- All Implemented Interfaces:

 If the given string to parse is null, empty, blank,

-or does not match the pattern (VERSION_PATTERN
+or does not match the pattern (VERSION_PATTERN),ZEROwill be returned.

 The following examples are valid base version strings: